List of Sortilegio characters: María José Samaniego Miranda de Lombardo

 Beautiful young peasant, hard worker and naive.
 Possess a unique beauty.
 She lives with her father and her sister Paula.
 She ignores she has been the victim of a deception.
 After pretending to be Alejandro Lombardo's wife, Bruno married her to involve her in his plan to inherit his half brother's money.
 She gets shocked when she learns that Alejandro, her husband, had a fatal accident the day after their marriage.
 When she arrives at his home after attending the funeral, she discovers a world she never imagined, a world of luxury and money.
-Surprisingly, Bruno shows up and explains her his motives and evil plans.
+Bruno shows up and explains her his motives and evil plans.
 María José refuses to be part of that plan, but Bruno assures to her that she might be sent to jail along with her family.
 She gets very impressed when she faces the real Alejandro Lombardo, who did not die.
-Maria Jose thinks that Alejandro doesn't believe that they are married and is afraid he might find the truth.
+Maria Jose thinks that Alejandro does not believe that they are married and is afraid he might find the truth.
 Guilt harasses her and she decides to tell him the truth, but eventually realizes that Alejandro is not a bad man and she begins to feel some affection that grows into an immense love.
 She eventually gets pregnant with Alejandro's child.